Sibghatullah-Laghari/mediconnect/SETUP.md

 ### Database Connection Problems

-Verify that `SPRING_DATASOURCE_URL` points to the correct database host:
+Confirm that `SPRING_DATASOURCE_URL` uses the correct database host:

-* Use **postgres** when running the application with Docker.
+* Use **postgres** when running the application through Docker.
 * Use **localhost** when connecting to a locally installed PostgreSQL instance.

 ### CORS Errors

-Ensure that the value of `ALLOWED_ORIGINS` matches the URL where the frontend application is running.
+Make sure the `ALLOWED_ORIGINS` value matches the URL where the frontend application is running.

 ### Email Configuration Issues

-When using Gmail as the SMTP provider, generate and use an **App Password** instead of your regular account password.
-Also, make sure the SMTP settings are configured correctly.
+When using Gmail as the SMTP provider, generate and use an **App Password** rather than your regular account password.
+Also ensure that the SMTP settings are configured correctly.